bangonkali/tikoi/README.md

   -n, --max-messages <max-messages>  The maximum number of messages to download from chat conversation. [default: 25] -?, -h, --help                     Show help and usage information
 ```

-Find the API Key and the Secret from [my.telegram.org/apps](https://my.telegram.org/apps).

 ## Chat